 Aiming to challenge unnecessary processes and change employee habits, Zurich Life took the following steps:

-• Implemented software where agents could see all of their clients’ investments in one place.
+- Implemented software where agents could see its clients’ investments in one place.

 As a result of these change management initiatives, Zurich Life improved collaboration, improved customer service, increased the efficiency of meetings, and created a happier workplace.